By Paul Stein

 Technology has helped many of us stay connected to our extended family, friends and colleagues.
 It has enabled us to work remotely.

-In the case of the school programs within Schools for Children, staff members are making extraordinary efforts while our buildings remain closed through the remainder of the 2019-2020 school year.
+In the case of the school programs within Schools for Children, staff members are making extraordinary efforts while our buildings remain closed at this time.
 Staff members continue to think creatively about developing opportunities for enrichment activities and remote learning, and reaching out to offer conversations with counselors and teachers.
 My discussions with staff about these efforts are always heartening.

 This is a time when we especially appreciate and want to support the caregivers throughout our communities.
 What follows is a brief description from each of our five school leaders of some of the ways that our school programs are reaching out to students and their families – and how they remain open, and helping, in a time of closure.

-Dearborn Academy is working to help students maintain their academic skills during this school closure with online learning opportunities, including an online summer program.
+Dearborn Academy is working to help students maintain their academic skills during the school building closure with online learning opportunities, including an online summer program.
 The school also continues to help students maintain their social and emotional health and connection to Dearborn.

-For example, clinicians are reaching out on a weekly basis to each family individually to offer support and maintain relationships.
-Families have been encouraged to use the Dearborn Family contact list to connect their students to one another primarily through telephone and social media contact.
-Clinicians are also available during this time to offer ideas for who/how the students with whom they work can stay connected while school is out.
+For example, during the school year, clinicians reached out on a weekly basis to each family individually to offer support and maintain relationships.
+Families were encouraged to use the Dearborn Family contact list to connect their students to one another primarily through telephone and social media contact.
+Clinicians were also available to offer ideas for who/how the students with whom they work could stay connected while school is out.

-Dearborn families have been invited to reach out to their student’s clinician for additional resources or ideas on how to help maintain students’ skills and/or fill the time with fun things to do while school is closed.
-Understanding that each family’s needs and hopes for guidance regarding academic and fun activities are different, the school is working hard to personalize each recommendation.
+Dearborn families were invited to reach out to their student’s clinician for additional resources or ideas on how to help maintain students’ skills and/or fill the time with fun things to do while school is closed.
+Understanding that each family’s needs and hopes for guidance regarding academic and fun activities are different, the school has worked hard to personalize each recommendation.

-Dearborn is exploring additional ways to stay connected as a community during this time and is in frequent communication with families.
+Dearborn is exploring additional ways to stay connected as a community during the summer program and is in frequent communication with families.